commschamp/comms_protocols_cpp_src/text/library/head.md

 # Generic Library

-All the generalisation techniques described so far are applicable to most binary communication protocols.
+All the generalisation techniques, described so far, are applicable to most binary communication protocols.
 It is time to think about something generic - a library that can be reused between independent projects and facilitate a development of any binary communication protocol.